Key Takeaways

 Who Qualifies for Medicare in Ohio?

-Eligibility for Medicare in OH begins at 65 for U.S. citizens, unless you qualify for benefits before 65.
-If you’re living with a disability or are a railroad retiree and have received Social Security benefits for 24 months, you may qualify for Medicare in OH.
-If you qualify for Medicare in OH and you are wondering about costs or how to enroll, we’ve got you covered.
+Eligibility for Medicare in OH begins at 65 for U.S. citizens and permanent residents.
+If you’re living with a disability or are a railroad retiree and have received Social Security benefits for 24 months, you may qualify for benefits before 65.
+If you are wondering about costs or how to enroll, we’ve got you covered.

 When you’re ready to enroll in Medicare in OH, you have more than one option: